Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 In the chapter on widgets, we learned that we can use the `ImageDisplay` widget to display static images.
 This works, but has a number of disadvantages:

-+ image data is not updated every frame that it is rendered
++ image data is costly to update
-+ uploading data is costly, downloading data is impossible
++ downloading image data is impossible
 + scaling the image will always trigger linear interpolation
 + the image is always shown in full, as a rectangle